cardillan/mindcode/FEATURES.markdown

 * Schematic decompiler
   * Decompiles an existing schematic into a Schemacode file
   * Supports all schematic features
-  * Produced file can be compiled back into schematic again
+  * Produced file can be compiled back into the same schematic again
 * Mlog decompiler
   * Partially decompiles mlog code into Mindcode source
   * Decompiles complex expressions